Checking your own record

 This can be done from the Library catalogue and saves you queuing up at the Issue Desk

-- From the Library Catalogue homepage, click 'Institutional Login'.
-(Note that this link will always appear at the top of the screen, but may appear on either the left or right side of the screen.)
+1. From the Library Catalogue homepage, click 'Log in'.
+(Note that this appear at the top of the page/screen)

 2. The authentication screen below displays.

 3. Do one of the following:

 - For SOAS staff and students: In the Username field, enter your SOAS username without the ‘@soas.ac.uk. ‘ (For example: n04 or 123456.)
 In the Password field, enter your SOAS password (the same as you use to access SOAS e-mail and SOAS computers).

 - For external library members: You will use the login that you received when you registered for membership to SOAS Library.
 In the Username field, enter the identifier that begins with ‘LW’ (For example, LW123456-14) found on the front of your Library card.
 If your card doesn't include an 'LW' number you'll need to get this replaced and have an account set-up for you.
 Please visit the Library Membership desk to do this.